MyPortugalHoliday.com

 Mercado Municipal da Nazaré

-Located in the heart of the lower town on Avenida Vieira Guimarães, the Mercado Municipal serves as a daily focal point for local commerce and traditional food culture.
-This covered market was constructed in the middle of the 20th century to provide a dedicated space for vendors.
-Today, it functions as a central hub for regional specialties.
-Each morning, fishmongers display the daily catch from the Atlantic.
-You will often see women dressed in the traditional seven skirts, a local custom rooted in the town's maritime history.
+The market sits in the heart of the lower town on Avenida Vieira Guimarães, and the covered building was constructed in 1955 to give the vendors a permanent home.
+Today, it functions as a central hub for regional specialities.
+Each morning, fishmongers display the daily catch from the Atlantic, and you will often see women working the stalls in the traditional seven skirts, a local custom rooted in the town's maritime history.
+Even if you are not buying, I would encourage you to walk through.

 Mercado Municipal da Nazaré